kinecosystem/kin-app-server/README.md

     - push messages are sent via rabbit queues to a dedicated Eshu cluster which forwards them to GCM/APNS

-all hosts are private in AWS. only the web-server ia accessible via a loadbalancer at port 443.
+All hosts are private in AWS. only the web-server ia accessible via a loadbalancer at port 443.
 Some internal services reside behind a loadbalancer (eshu, the payment service).
-There's even a load-balancer for the rabbit cluster (for health-checks.
+There's even a load-balancer for the rabbit cluster (for health-checks).

-there's also an additional machine (kinit-app-cron) which runs some cron'd scripts.
+There's also an additional machine (kinit-app-cron) which runs some cron'd scripts.

 There's a simplified environment called stage with a single instace of every service.